RivenSkaye/mpv-scripts/yeetpls/README.md

 This script assumes that **there is no shuffle applied**.
 It was made with the intention of automating the entire process from acquiring anime down to watching the show without doing anything other than pointing mpv to a playlist.
 I personally set up a simple script to run on download completion that automatically generates a file `playlist.txt` which is just a list of file names in the directory that don't match certain patterns.
-If you apply shuffle, make sure that the playlist format you use gets processed by a parser that actually filters the entries by comparison.
+If you apply shuffle, make sure that the playlist format you use gets processed by a parser that [isn't affected by shuffle](#Supported-Formats).
 The `txt` parser is guaranteed to provide this functionality, because the file format is extremely easy to use and the largest workload is extracting all remaining file names.
 Creating a playlist for it is as easy as redirecting the output of `ls` (or `dir` with the correct flags under Windows) to a text file, or just aggregating all full paths for the media you want in it in a single file.
 One playlist entry per line, as per mpv's plaintext playlist handler.